fetlife/help/03_pictures-videos-and-writings/10_edit-delete-writing.md

 - Selecting "Edit" (and making your changes) or "delete."
 - Submit the form to save your changes.

-Note: You can also add or remove tags, change the privacy settings, close comments, or delete the Writing from the three dots menu
+Note: You can also add or remove tags, change the privacy settings, close comments, or delete the Writing from the three dots menu.